 Pre-Cana is marriage preparation program that is required for all couples getting married in the Catholic Church.
 Pre-Cana is held at various parishes and locations throughout the Archdiocese.
 St Dorothy Parish offers the Pre-Cana program.
 The St Dorothy Pre-Cana program is facilitated by married couples of the parish.
 Presently the Saint Dorothy Pre-Cana program is available twice a year.
 One session is available in the Spring, and one in the Fall.
 If you would like to attend a St Dorothy Pre-Cana session, please call Deacon Joe McGonigal at (610) 732-4197 or email DeaconJMcGonigal@stdots.org.

-St. Dorothy PREP (Parish Religious Education Program) is for children in the parish who attend Public School from Kindergarden to eighth grade.
+St. Dorothy PREP (Parish Religious Education Program) is for children in the parish who attend public school from kindergarten to eighth grade.
 Objectives: